hashbanger/Terminal_Blog/README.md

 # Terminal_Blog

-A terminal based blog using python
+A command line based blogging platform made using python and mongo DB.
+Install the requirements from the file **requirements.txt**